 School Choice for New Hampshire supports all educational options for families, including traditional public schools, charter schools, private schools, religious schools, and home education.
 School choice is about empowering families to find the best educational fit for their children’s needs and goals.

 The Children’s Scholarship Fund New Hampshire is the first and largest tax-credit scholarship organization in the state and has been in operation since 2013.
 They use donations from individuals and businesses to create scholarships for low- and moderate-income families.
 The scholarships put options within reach for families to choose schools that best fit their children’s needs.
 The scholarships may be used for tuition at out-of-district public schools, private schools, and religious schools, as well as homeschool expenses.
 The program grows more and more every year!
-To date 525 students have used tax-credit scholarships to attend a school that best meet their needs.
+To date over 800 students have used tax-credit scholarships to attend a school that best meet their needs.

 In New Hampshire, all charter schools are public schools.
 As part of the public school system, charters must participate in the same assessments and reporting requirements as other NH public schools, but may offer different approaches and curricula concentrations.
 For example, some charters use a Montessori approach while others emphasize fine arts or focus on math and science.
 Charter schools do not charge tuition and have a non-discrimination enrollment policy.
 Students are also not limited to only those charter schools in their zip code or surrounding communities.
 The NH Department of Education’s website maintains a list of all operating charter schools and their contact information.